 The clinic recovered from the attack and was up and running within a day of discovering the ransomware—without paying the ransom.
 They were able to restore the encrypted data using backups.
 The attackers may potentially have accessed the personal health information of up to 40,000 people, but it is unlikely to be the case, given the usual goals of ransomware attacks.
 As the clinic noted in their announcement, this type of attack is most often an attempt to profit from the ransom, rather than by exfiltrating data.
 Nevertheless, the clinic has notified the people that have been affected.

 The information that was encrypted by the attackers included patient names, addresses, dates of birth, and descriptions of appointments.
-Some people’s social security numbers and insurance numbers were also included.
-No financial data was compromised.
+While no financial data was compromised, the clinic was not able to avoid the HHS “Wall of Shame” because some patients’ social security and insurance numbers were indeed breached.

 How Did it Happen?